Evgeniy20/c-sharp/unity/3.4/Unity for Standalone, Linux, Android, PC/README.md

 ```

 #### Prerequisites
-1. Install a free Full version of Unity 4 Pro from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
+1. Install a free Full version of Unity 4 from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
 MonoDevelop IDE tool will be installed as part of Unity to write C# scripts.
 2. For Unity, JSONFX is needed for the serialization library.
 3. To use JSONFX we have defined a pre-compiler variable USE_JSONFX.
 The other serialization libraries used in the pubnub.cs class are the default from the builtin .NET class (activated when the pre-compiler directive USE_DOTNET_SERIALIZATION is used) and Newtonsoft.Json (activated when neither USE_JSONFX nor USE_DOTNET_SERIALIZATION is defined).
 Both of these libraries won't work with UNITY.
 So you need to be sure the pre-compiler variable USE_JSONFX is "defined" at the top of the pubnub.cs class (default behavior).
 3. The unit tests for unity also require JSONFX library for serialization.